 317:55-5-1.
-MCO or DBM accreditation Monitoring system for all Sooner Select programs ability and capacity to comply with program and Contract-specific requirements and to assess its ability to perform satisfactorily in all major operational areas.
+MCO or DBM accreditation Monitoring system for all Sooner Select programs

 All MCOs and DBMs will be accredited in accordance with 45 C.F.R. § 165.275 by an accrediting entity recognized by the United States Department of Health and Human Services.